Lucy Neville-Rolfe: Career

 Before assuming her ministerial responsibilities she spoke in the House of Lords on business, vocational education, broadband, regulatory reform and competitiveness issues.
 Neville-Rolfe is a particularly prominent speaker on issues concerning business.
 The aim is to encourage government to facilitate and support UK businesses, to remove unnecessary tax and regulatory burdens, to roll-out broadband across the UK and to enable the growth of small businesses.
 She has also delivered speeches on UK foreign trade agreements, with particular interest in China and India.
 She also sat on the Parliamentary All-Party Parliamentary Group for Affordable Childcare.

 Neville-Rolfe had many non-executive positions which she resigned on appointment.
 She was a non-executive director of ITV Plc and a member of the supervisory board of Metro Group, a large German-based international retailer and wholesaler.
 Neville-Rolfe was also President of EuroCommerce, the pan-European retail trade association, and sat on the boards of 2 Sisters Food Group and Hermes Equity Ownership Services and on PwC's Advisory Board.
 She is a former member of the London Business School's governing body.

 After leaving government, Neville-Rolfe took up a number of non-political private and public sector roles.
 In 2019, she became chair of the UKASEAN Business Council.
 In December 2020, she was appointed chairman of the Crown Agents.
 She also took up roles as a non-executive director of Capita PLC and as a non-executive director of Secure Trust Bank and Thomson Reuters Founders Share Company.

 In December 2021, the Secretary of State for Work and Pensions, Thérèse Coffey, appointed her to lead the government's review into the state pension age.

 In September 2022, she returned to government and resigned from her other roles, having been appointed Minister of State at the Cabinet Office by Prime Minister Liz Truss.
 She was subsequently reappointed to the position by Truss' successor, Rishi Sunak, in October 2022.
+She was appointed Shadow Minister for the Treasury under Kemi Badenoch in November 2024.